 Glenn’s diverse performance, recording, and teaching career includes idioms such as classical, opera, ballet, new music, world music, jazz, blues, rock, reggae, funk, Brazilian, West African, and Afro-Cuban.

 He is Professor of Music and Director of Percussion Studies at Youngstown State University where he teaches applied percussion and directs the YSU Percussion Ensemble.
-He is the co-founder and faculty advisor for the Youngstown Percussion Collective and performs with the YSU Faculty Jazz Group, with whom he twice toured China, performing and teaching at acclaimed universities in Beijing, Nanjing, and Hangzhou.
+He is the co-founder and faculty advisor for the Youngstown Percussion Collective and performs with the YSU Faculty Jazz Group, with whom he twice toured China, performing and teaching at the premiere music conservatories in Beijing, Nanjing, and Hangzhou.

 Glenn is an artist endorser with Zildjian, Innovative Percussion, Remo, and educational consultant with Black Swamp Percussion.